camunda/camunda-docs/docs/components/iam/getting-started/docker/setup-environment.md

 ```

 :::note
-Here we set `ENFORCE_HTTPS` to false, so we can use localhost.
-We would recommend removing this option prior to production use.
+Here, we set `ENFORCE_HTTPS` to **false** so we can use localhost.
+We recommend removing this option prior to production use.
 :::

-IAM requires a database to function, let's add a database service to our docker-compose.yml file:
+2. IAM requires a database to function.
+Add a database service to your docker-compose.yml file:

 ```yaml
 database: